-The way they have given an outward slant to the Minars so that they look straight in perspective or the way they have joined together simple elements that when put together look so elegant is just what the cameras today love.
+The way they have given an outward slant to the Minar’s so that they look straight in perspective or the way they have joined together simple elements that when put together look so elegant is just what the cameras today love.

-When I travelling through Spiti Valley in Himachal, I was told that you do not need to be a photographer, you can point your camera anywhere and you are bound to get a good picture – for the place is so damn beautiful that it is nearly impossible to get a bad picture.
+When I was traveling through Spiti Valley in Himachal, I was told that you do not need to be a photographer, you can point your camera anywhere and you are bound to get a good picture – for the place is so damn beautiful that it is nearly impossible to get a bad picture.
 I could say the same words about Taj as well.

 I enjoyed playing with the Minar angles and clicking through the arches.

-I liked the Red sandstone as much as the sparkling white of Taj.
+I liked the Red sandstone as much as the sparkling white of the Taj.
 Yes, the white shines through and shimmers as sun rays play with it, but the Red sandstone has an elegance that is difficult to match.

 Whenever I visit these monuments that have a whole economy running around them, they bring prominence to the region by sheer presence, I feel the greatest contribution of such monuments is that they still continue to be a source of livelihood for so many and a thing of joy for even more.

-- If you can, plan to visit during full moon night and go for the evening view.
+- If you can, plan to visit during a full moon night and go for the evening view.
 For me, this is still pending.